tilman151/tilman151.github.io/_drafts/data_efficiency_for_rul_estimation.md

   </figcaption>
 </figure>

-Prognostics problems are often framed as regression tasks, where we predict the remaining number of equally long operation cycles until the machine breaks.
+Prognostics problems, the ones I care about, are often framed as regression tasks, where we predict the remaining number of equally long operation cycles until the machine breaks.
 This is called remaining useful lifetime (RUL) estimation.
 While there are several approaches to do RUL estimation, we will focus on the most direct approach, where we use a DNN to predict the RUL.
 For all math fetishists out there, we try to model $$P(RUL|X)$$ with a function $$f_\Theta(x_t) = \operatorname{rul}_t$$ where $$f_\Theta$$ is a neural network parametrized by the weight vector $$\Theta$$, $$x_t$$ is a multivariate time series until time step $$t$$ and $$rul_t$$ the RUL at the same time step.